getsentry/sentry.engineering/data/blog/how-open-pr-comments-work.md

 # How we got here

 I also wanted to call out that getting here was no easy feat.
 We also investigated using abstract syntax trees (ASTs) to be completely sure what functions had been modified.
-However, the tradeoff would be that we would need to 1) hit more Github APIs to fetch the complete files and the files for the base commit for the PR and 2) construct or borrow AST logic for each language to make the comparison.
+However, the tradeoff would be that we would need to 1) hit more GitHub APIs to fetch the complete files and the files for the base commit for the PR and 2) construct or borrow AST logic for each language to make the comparison.

 We decided to iterate from the simplest implementation possible in case it became apparent that the project was not worth pursuing. we first iterated internally with only file-level granularity for these open PR comments.
 This was not received well, so we knew that we needed to implement open PR comments with function-level granularity.

 # How do I get these?

-If your project is written in a language that [we currently support](https://docs.sentry.io/product/integrations/source-code-mgmt/github/#open-pull-request-comments), and you use Github, navigate to the Github integration features and toggle `Enable Comments on Open Pull Requests`!
+If your project is written in a language that [we currently support](https://docs.sentry.io/product/integrations/source-code-mgmt/github/#open-pull-request-comments), and you use GitHub, navigate to the GitHub integration features and toggle `Enable Comments on Open Pull Requests`!

 ![Toggle open PR comments](/images/open-pr-comments/open-pr-comments-toggle.png)

-Open PR Comments is currently only available on Github, and we are looking to extend all the PR comment features to other SCM integrations soon (GitLab, Bitbucket, etc).
-For more feature requests, submit an issue to the Sentry repo or comment on the PR comment Github discussion [https://github.com/getsentry/sentry/discussions/49996](https://github.com/getsentry/sentry/discussions/49996)
+Open PR Comments is currently only available on GitHub, and we are looking to extend all the PR comment features to other SCM integrations soon (GitLab, Bitbucket, etc).
+For more feature requests, submit an issue to the Sentry repo or comment on the PR comment GitHub discussion [https://github.com/getsentry/sentry/discussions/49996](https://github.com/getsentry/sentry/discussions/49996)